JohnKyonSmith/iwachan/README.md

  - Fix any bugs that crop up
  - Try to make the script more efficient
  - Deal with third-party hosted videos within Iwara
- - Sanitize Iwara links to remove anything after the URL_ID without the clean_batch function
+ - Sanitize Iwara links to remove anything after the URL\_ID from the clipboard (batch files still need to use the CLEAN\_BATCH function)

 ## Fix me:
  - Private videos